A fast R package manager,

 written in Rust.

-A single tool to manage R packages, lockfiles, and R versions.
-Supports CRAN, Bioconductor, and GitHub.
+Manage R packages, lockfiles, and R versions with one tool.
+Works with CRAN, Bioconductor, and GitHub.

 ggplot2